YU-Zhejian/yuzj_linux_workshop/lab4/Readme.md

 cp linux.ini src/linux-4.19.317/.config
 ```

-This configuration is based on the configuration generated using `make -j8 -C src/linux-4.19.317 x86_64_defconfig` by removing network, graphics and sound related drivers, with the addition of [SquashFS](http://www.squashfs.org/) driver (although not used).
+This configuration is based on the default configuration (see below) and customized by removing network, graphics and sound related drivers.

 If you prefer to configure your own kernel, first generate a default configuration using: